-Whether you are curious about divorce in Texas and are just wanting to learn more about the process or are about to start interviewing attorneys, it is wise for you to know as much as possible about divorce before you start the process.
-If nothing else, you need to be able to ask questions of the attorneys that you are interviewing so that you can know ahead of time that they are aware of the important aspects of Texas family law cases.
+Whether you are curious about divorce in Texas and are just wanting to learn more about the process or are about to start interviewing attorneys, it is wise for you to know as much as possible about divorce before you begin the process.
+If nothing else, you need to be able to ask questions of the attorneys that you are interviewing so that you can know ahead of time that they are aware of the essential aspects of Texas family law cases.

-If you're not working do you have to find work once your divorce begins?
+If you're not working, do you have to find work once your divorce begins?

 What you need to know about spousal maintenance in Texas

-In a Texas divorce, a judge can only order spousal maintenance when one spouse will lack sufficient property to provide for their minimum basic needs.
+In a Texas divorce, a judge can only order spousal maintenance when one spouse lacks sufficient property to provide for their minimum basic needs.
 Let's break this down a little further.
 A court wants to see if there is any money or property that can be sold for money that will allow you to get back on your feet after the divorce.
 You can use community property or sell property from your separate or community estate to help you pay bills and eat until you can find a job or other way to provide for yourself.

-First, your spouse must have been convicted of or received deferred adjudication for a criminal offense that also constitutes an act of family violence which was committed during the marriage against you or your child.
+First, your spouse must have been convicted of or received deferred adjudication for a criminal offense that constitutes an act of family violence committed during the marriage against you or your child.
 That act of violence must have also occurred within two years before the date on which your divorce was filed or must have occurred during the pendency of your divorce.

 Will there be limits placed on your spousal maintenance award?

 Suppose you are awarded spousal maintenance in your divorce.
 In that case, you need to know that a court will limit the duration of the care to the shortest reasonable period that will allow you to earn sufficient income to provide for your minimal basic needs.
 Factors like your physical or mental disability, disabilities regarding your child, or any other relevant consideration as to why you cannot earn sufficient income to provide for your minimal needs.